-To replace the headlight bulb:
+To replace the headlamp bulb:

-- Open the hood. - 2.
-Push in on both sides and pull rearward, while holding the headlight wiring harness, to disconnect it from the bulb.
+- Open the hood. - Push in on both sides of the electrical connector.
+Then pull up and rearward, to disconnect it from the bulb.
+The plastic clip on the electrical connector may need to be lifted gently with a screwdriver.

-Turn the lock ring to the left to release the bulb.
+Turn the lock ring counterclockwise to release the bulb.
+Pull the lock ring and the headlamp bulb straight out.
+Save the lock ring to use with the new bulb.

-- Pull the lock ring and the headlight bulb straight out.
-Save the lock ring and use with the new bulb. - 5.
-Reverse the steps with a new bulb.
+5. Reverse the steps with a new bulb.

-Front Parking and Turn Signal Lights
+Front Parking and Turn Signal Lamps